Girishkumar837/python-capstone-project/README.md

 - Data Cleaning and Manipulation
 - Grouping, Aggregation
 - Applying Conditions with .loc and np.where
-- Creating visual plots with matplotlib (if added)

 ## 👨‍💻 Author

 Girish Kumar

 Capstone Project – Skillovilla | Python Fundamentals Track